Code of Regulations

 ARTICLE X: Amendments

 - These code of regulations must be reviewed at least every three (3) years.
-These code of regulations may be amended by an affirmation vote of two-thirds (2/3) of the members present at any regular, annual or special meeting of the Association, provided that such amendment shall have been approved first by the Board of Directors and that such proposed amendment has been published in writing and received by the membership at least fifteen (15) days prior to the meeting in which action is to be taken.
+These code of regulations may be amended by an affirmative vote of two-thirds (2/3) of the members present at any regular, annual or special meeting of the Association, provided that such amendment shall have been approved first by the Board of Directors and that such proposed amendment has been published in writing and received by the membership at least fifteen (15) days prior to the meeting in which action is to be taken.

 ARTICLE XI: Dissolution